It is the process in which the DNA sequence of a gene is copied (transcribed) to form an RNA molecule.

 The DNA is hermetically packaged around charged histone proteins at repeated intervals.

-These DNA-histone complexes, collectively referred to as nucleosomes, are regularly spaced and include 146 DNA nucleotides coiled twice around the eight histones in a nucleosome like a thread around a spool.
+These DNA-histone complexes, collectively called nucleosomes, are regularly spaced and include 146 DNA nucleotides coiled twice around the eight histones in a nucleosome like a thread around a spool.